 - A penchant to think strategically (big picture)

-- Highly effective communication skills
+- Highly effective communication skills (written and spoken)

 - Strong rapport skills